Avaldsnes: History

 Avaldsnes is believed to have been named after the legendary King Augvald, who allegedly had his seat in the area surrounding the Karmsundet strait.
 It was here that there was an ancient centre of power at Avaldsnes.
 At this point, the shipping route is forced into a narrow passage that runs along Avaldsnes.
 It is likely this for this reason that such power and riches were generated through the ages.
 King Harald Fairhair chose Avaldsnes for his main royal estate in about 870 making it the oldest royal seat in Norway.

 According to legend, Olav Trygvason built Avaldsnes Church, apparently as a manor chapel for the king's residence.
 This would probably have been quite a small stave church.
 Construction of the present day church, called "St. Olav's Church of Avaldsnes" (Olavskirken) was started approximately 1250 AD, on the order of King Håkon Håkonsson.
 It was not completed until nearly 1320.
 Dedicated to St. Olav, it was one of the greatest Norwegian stone churches from the Middle Ages and it was one of only four royal collegiate churches in Norway.
-The church was an important station of the Pilgrim's Route to Nidaros which ran along the coast.
+The church was an important station of the Pilgrim's Route to Nidaros Cathedral which ran along the coast.

 "Written sources indicate that Avaldsnes was the predecessor of the later established Hansa kontor in Bergen", according to the website of the University of Vienna.

 The village was selected as the millennium site for Rogaland county.